petabencana/sitioss-server/README.md

 [![DOI](https://zenodo.org/badge/73803254.svg)](https://zenodo.org/badge/latestdoi/73803254)
-## cognicity-server
+## sitioss-server
-API Server for CogniCity
+API Server for Siti OSS

 ### Summary

-This is the NodeJS server which runs the CogniCity Data API used by Urban Risk Map instances, such as [PetaBencana.id](https://petabencana.id) site.
+This is the NodeJS server which runs the Siti OSS Data API used by Disaster Map instances, such as [PetaBencana.id](https://petabencana.id) site.

 ### Run
 ES6 Support is provided by Babel.